tristan-lw/aes-encryption/README.md

 # AES Encryption

 ## Description
-An educational AES encryption application made using C# Windows Forms.\\
+An educational AES encryption application made using C# Windows Forms.<br>
 Currently only supporting AES-128-ECB, but planning to expand in the future.

 ## Plans